Early Life and Education

-Norman Murray Edwards was born in Regina, Saskatchewan, Canada, on December 10, 1959.
-He grew up in a household that emphasized the importance of education.
-His father was an accountant, and his mother was a primary school teacher.
-Edwards developed an early interest in hockey and worked as a referee during high school.
+N. Murray Edwards was born in Regina, Saskatchewan, Canada, in 1959.
+He is the grandson of English and Welsh immigrants and homesteaders.
+His father worked as an accountant, and his mother was a primary school teacher.
+Edwards demonstrated an early interest in hockey, working as a referee during his high school years.
+He also showed interest in politics and public affairs.

 Rise to Success